 The Extended Response requires reading text materials and responding to a writing prompt (assignment) by developing an argument and supporting your ideas with evidence from the text.

 Computer-Based Reasoning through Language Arts Test Question Formats

 You will work with several different question formats on the RLA Test.
 Many of the questions will be in the familiar multiple-choice format, but you will need to be acquainted with the other formats as well.

 Extended Response Question on the Reasoning through Language Arts Test

-An important task on the GRE Reasoning Through Language Arts Test involves writing an extended response to a passage, two passages, or a passage accompanied by a graphic.
+An important task on the GED Reasoning Through Language Arts Test involves writing an extended response to a passage, two passages, or a passage accompanied by a graphic.
 This activity integrates reading and analytical skills with writing skills.

 You can take up to 45 minutes at the end of the first section of the RLA Test to complete the assignment.
 This task has its own clock to help you manage your time.
 Here are some time management suggestions: